Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Certifiably Correct

-April 21, 2020 by Sean Parnell in Defending the Electoral College
+April 21, 2020 by Sean Parnell in Electoral College

 In a few recent posts I’ve raised the point that if enacted, the National Popular Vote Interstate Compact (NPV) is going to face some serious problems being executed, in large part because of the lac…